ayodelevm/slate/source/index.html.md

 }
 ```

-This endpoint handles updating a user's data.
-Used specifically in this project for handling uploading a new profile picture
+This endpoint handles uploading a new profile picture.
+It can be extended for updating users details

-**`Status Code [200]`**
+**`onSuccess - Status Code [200]`**

 > Sample Response